If you use a Seresto collars for dogs … heads up! These collars are not safe!

 Here’s another reason vets love Seresto.
 They like pest prevention products that last a long time.
 That’s because they think we dog owners are a forgetful bunch and might miss a monthly spot-on treatment.
 The problem with this idea is … longer lasting protection means more toxic pesticides on your dog!

 You won’t find holistic vets endorsing Seresto collars.
-In fact, when I asked Dr Deva Khalsa about them, here’s what she said:
+In fact, here’s what Dr Deva Khalsa said:

 “Ticks and fleas are becoming resistant to these chemicals, and because of this, manufacturers are adding more potent ingredients, or combining a number of different toxic ingredients, to each dose of their products.
 The bottom line is that there is no chemical pharmaceutical flea and tick product, spot-on or otherwise, that does not adversely affect your pet’s health.